Covid-19 Policy (V5)

 Incspaces are closely monitoring the situation regarding the COVID19 Coronavirus.

-The policy details the company’s response to government advice whilst subsequently ensuring further spread of the virus is controlled.
+This policy details the company’s response to government announcements, actions are taken to follow guidance whilst subsequently ensuring further spread of the virus is controlled.

 While no situation is risk free, there are actions we can take to protect ourselves and others around us.